 Photo 4: Sharpen blade with file

-Clamp the blade in a vise and sharpen the cutting edge with a mill bastard file, held at the same cutting angle as before.
+Clamp the blade in a vise and sharpen the cutting edge with a mill bastard file as a lawn mower blade sharpener, held at the same cutting angle as before.
 File until the blade is “butter knife” sharp.

 Proper filing angle